ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ## The `ibm` User

 If you use the mongo shell to list the users on your deployment, you might have noticed a user that is named `ibm`.
 The `ibm` user is the internal root account that manages replication, cluster operations, and other functions that ensure the stability of your deployment.
 Changing or deleting to the `ibm` user is not advised and will disrupt the stability of your deployment.

+## The `ops_manager` users for MongoDB Enterprise Edition

+The Ops Manager is only available in {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployments.
+The `ops_manager` user type has limited permissions.
+For details on creating an Ops Manager user, please see the [Ops Manager documentation](/docs/databases-for-mongodb?topic=databases-for-mongodb-ops-manager).